scripting/opmlPackage/README.md

 #### What is OPML and why should we use it?

-OPML is an XML-based format designed to store outline-based information.
+OPML is an XML-based format designed to store outlines with attributes.

 It's been around since the early 2000s, and is widely used in the RSS world to exchange subscription lists.